 Medium | Installation of basalt rock with felt and clay |

-German sculptor Joseph Beuys might be one of the most famous twentieth-century artists.
+German sculptor Joseph Beuys might be one of the most famous 20th-century artists.
 Beuys made The End of the Twentieth Century, only a year before his death, making it one of the last works ever created by this monumental artist.
 The installation consists of 31 large basalt rock slabs, arranged haphazardly across the floor of the gallery space.

 Cold Dark Matter: An Exploded View (1991) by Cornelia Parker